-10 AI applications you already use (and maybe don't know it)
+10 AI applications that you already use (and perhaps don't know it)

 1 - VIRTUAL ASSISTANTS

-Some of you may know them.
-They are called Siri (Apple), Alexa (Amazon), Cortana (Microsoft), Google Now, and so on.
-Very friendly and always available, they respond to our voice commands to remind us of an appointment, search the web, send a text message or answer a phone call.
-"Remind me to call Maria when I get to the office", "add tomatoes to the shopping list", "tell me how to get to the station", are just some of the requests we can make to our invisible helpers.
+Some of you will know them.
+They are called Siri (Apple), Alexa (Amazon), Cortana (Microsoft), Google Now, etc. Very friendly and always available, they respond to our voice commands to remind us of an appointment, search the web, send a text message or answer a phone call.
+"Remind me to call Maria when I get to the office", "add tomatoes to the shopping list", "show me how to get to the station", are just some of the requests we can make to our invisible helpers.

-This software uses artificial intelligence algorithms for voice recognition, but also learns over time our habits and preferences in order to better meet our demands or needs.
+This software uses artificial intelligence algorithms for voice recognition, but also learns our habits and preferences over time to better satisfy our demands or needs.

 2 - VIDEO GAMES